NetDocuments-Archive/rd-winrm-plugin/README.md

 ## Features
 Can run scripts or commands.
 Supports PowerShell, CMD and WQL shells
-Can avoid quoting problems (should be removed after core Rundeck fixes)
 Can copy files to Windows

 ### Installation